khalid-a-1/polling-accuracy/README.md

 third part of the project.
 Be sure you follow proper conventions for documenting and organizing your program.
 Be sure you run and test your program one last time after saving it.

-# For more information, read Project4.pdf
+# For more information, read Project4.pdf and 0855_001.pdf